-Parents must earn, or expect to earn the equivalent to 16 hours at National Minimum or Living Wage over the following three months.
-This equates to £139.52 per week for 25 year olds, £131.20 for 21 - 24 year olds, £103.20 for 18-20 year olds.
+Parents must earn, or expect to earn the equivalent to 16 hours per week at National Minimum or Living Wage over the following three months.
+This equates to £139.52 per week for everyone over 25 years old, £131.20 for 21 - 24 year olds, £103.20 for 18-20 year olds.
 This applies to paid employment, self-employment and zero hours contracts.

 The parent, (and partner where applicable), must be seeking the free childcare to enable them to work.